Twenty-Eighth Army (Japan): History

-Twenty-Eighth army used the monsoon to construct the An track across the hills between Central Burma and Arakan, making it easier to supply their troops there.
+The Twenty-Eighth army used the monsoon to construct the An track across the hills between Central Burma and Arakan, making it easier to supply their troops there.
 Aided by locally recruited Arakanese irregulars (the Arakan Defence Force) and small units of the Indian National Army, they launched an attack against a West African Division in the Kaladan River valley, forcing it to withdraw almost to the Indian frontier.

 When the rains ended, the Allies resumed their offensive.
 Intelligence of impending Allied amphibious operations forced the 28th Army to weaken the forces in Arakan and disperse many of its troops to Southern Burma.
 At the end of the year, they abandoned the Mayu Peninsula and the island of Akyab, with its vital airfield.
 The retreating troops were intercepted by Allied forces which had landed from the sea on the Myebon peninsula, and suffered heavy casualties.

 Although the 28th Army subsequently held the An track and the pass linking the port of Taungup to Prome on the Irrawaddy, a regiment was destroyed on Ramree Island (14 January – 22 February 1945).
 The forces from 28th Army in the lower Irrawaddy Valley (72nd Independent Mixed Brigade) were defeated around Yenangyaung.

-With the Allies overrunning Central Burma, 28th Army tried to retreat across the Irrawaddy, fighting several battles.
+With the Allies overrunning Central Burma, the 28th Army tried to retreat across the Irrawaddy, fighting several battles.
 They were eventually trapped in the Pegu Yomas, a range of low, forested hills between the Irrawaddy and the Sittang River, reduced to approximately 20,000 men.
 Joined by the former garrison of Rangoon they tried to break out to join the main body of Burma Area Army in Southern Burma (2 July – 7 August 1945).
 The breakout was a disaster.
 The Allies had captured the plans for the operation and ambushed almost every track the Japanese used.
 Hundreds of men drowned trying to cross the swollen Sittang River, and east of the river, stragglers were attacked by guerrillas and bandits.
 The breakout cost the Army 10,000 men, half its strength.